edgarcosta/hdme/README.rst

   of the Hilbert embedding.

-- The design and semantics of many functions is inspired from existing functions in the libraries Flint and Arb maintained by William Hart and Fredrik Johansson.
+- The design and semantics of many functions is inspired from existing functions in the libraries Flint and Arb, maintained by William Hart and Fredrik Johansson.

 .. _[K21]: https://arxiv.org/abs/2010.10094